-TMJ damage may be the result of clenching your jaw excessively or grinding your teeth (usually at night), or may be a consequence of breathing disturbances, night time disordered breathing or sleep apnoea.
+TMJ damage may be the result of clenching your jaw excessively, or grinding your teeth (usually at night).
+It may also be due to breathing disturbances, night-time disordered breathing or sleep apnoea.
 TMJ damage can also be caused by injuries to the head and neck region or arthritis.

 Don’t go on living with the pain

-TMJ disorders can be associated with otherwise unexplained facial pain, headaches, dizziness, tinnitus or ringing in the ears and neck and back pain.
+TMJ disorders can be associated with otherwise unexplained facial pain, headaches, dizziness, tinnitus (ringing in the ears), and neck and back pain.
 A combination of these symptoms is often referred to as TMJ dysfunction (or TMD).